jjchavanne/prisma-cloud-acct-onboarding/azure/README.md

 4. Decide if you want to enable Azure NSG (Network Security Group) Flow Logs.

 ## Enabling NSG Flow Logs
 This is optional, however enabling NSG Flow Logs are highly recommended and a secuirty best practice.
 Note however, separate NSG Flow Logs are required for each region corresponding with a storage account per NSG in the same region.

 For the example below, we are only enabling a single region for demonstration purposes.
-NOTE: If you are not prepared to do this now, you can [Update an Onboarded Azure Cloud Account] and enable NSG Flow Logs at a later time.
+If you are not prepared to do this now, you can [Update an Onboarded Azure Cloud Account](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-azure-account/update-an-onboarded-azure-account.html) and enable NSG Flow Logs at a later time.

 ### OPTION 1: Manual - via the Azure Console
 Complete Steps 7-10 from: [Setup Your Azure Subscription for Prisma Cloud](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-azure-account/set-up-your-azure-account.html#id3c86dfb2-8ffb-4a60-9416-f15c5cec3ed6).